-1 JOD = 1.40 USD = 93 INR (as on Feb, 2017)
+1 JOD = 1.40 Dollars (USD) = 98 INR (as on Aug, 2018)

-Jordan On A Budget – Expense Breakdown
+Jordan On A Budget – Expense Breakdown for a Road Trip

-Guided Tours & Sightseeing – 10950 INR (170 USD)
+Guided Tours & Jordan Pass – 11,000 INR (~156 USD)

-Food – 6630 INR (103 USD)
+Food – 6,600 INR (~97 USD)

-Accommodation – 9450 INR (147 USD)
+Accommodation on sharing basis – 9,500 INR (~134 USD)

-AVERAGE COST PER DAY: 8000 INR/ couple (126 USD)
+AVERAGE COST PER DAY: ~ 7,400 INR/ couple (~ 105 USD)

 - Jordan offers Visa-On-Arrival for around 60 USD per person, for all nationalities.
 GOOD NEWS: There’s a way to get the Visa-On-Arrival without paying a penny, by buying the JORDAN PASS in advance.
-Available to be bought online using a credit or debit card, the pass gives you access to almost ALL the historical sites you’re likely to visit in Jordan and gives you a complete waiver on your visa fee.
+Available to be bought online using a credit or debit card, the Jordan pass gives you access to almost ALL the historical sites you’re likely to visit in Jordan and gives you a complete waiver on your visa fee.
 So you walk into the immigration counter, show your passport, bookings, a print out of the Jordan Pass, and you’ll be ready to roll paying NOTHING.

 - The only other experience we paid for was bivouac camping (camping in the open without a roof!) in Wadi Rum.
 We booked the full day tour inclusive of 4-wheel jeep drive around the desert, freshly cooked Bedouin meals thrice a day, unlimited water & beverages, incredible conversations with Bedouin, and sleeping bags/ rugs to protect you from the cold at night!

 - We strongly recommend the 1-day jeep tour offered by Wadi Rum Nomads.
 Fawaz, Habis, and Atallah were fantastic hosts who knew about every grain of sand in the desert.
 The food preparation was equally fabulous.
-The tour costs only 65$ per person if you book for a minimum of 2 people.
+The tour costs only 65 USD per person if you book for a minimum of 2 people.

 - Food in Jordan is largely kind on your wallet.
-All meals are incredibly filling with a good share of protein and carbohydrates.
+All meals are incredibly filling with a good share of protein and carbs.
 Most hotels/ B&Bs offer free breakfast that are served in huge portions.

 - In Petra, ensure you buy water and beverages for your hike from OUTSIDE the site, preferably near your hotel/ guesthouse as they tend to overcharge you otherwise.
 There is no need to carry food for the hike (as opposed to what Lonely Planet suggests) as Petra has a large number of eateries within the site now at decent prices.